nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221013021614/README.md

   - `stat`        - git status preview, colorized. launches lazygit if selected.
   - `back`        - go back, like a browser
     - if you edit links in cards you are working on, you could get trapped and need to hop back to previous card
-  - `copypath`    - if running in tmux, copy the current markdown file path to tmux buffer
-  - `copy...`     - if running in tmux, select text to copy from snippets with fzf
   - `enrich`      - insert backlinks and other various cleanup scripts. runs automatic scripts in cards
     - consider the security implications of automatic scripts
   - `quit`        - exit program. i like q as a hotkey so this is good in fzf.